NextFTC/NextFTC-Docs-v1/src/nextftc/hardware/drivetrain-commands.md

 ## Holonomic Drivetrains

 A holonomic drive is one that can move in omnidirectional space, which is why it is often called an omnidirectional drive.
-There are different sub-types of holonomic drivetrains.
-Currently NextFTC only has support for mecanum drives and x-drives.
+There are different subtypes of holonomic drivetrains.
+Currently, NextFTC only has support for mecanum drives and x-drives.

-An X-drive is a holonomic base that has four omniwheels positioned into an "X" shape.
+An X-drive is a holonomic base that has four omni wheels positioned into an "X" shape.

 :::details X-Drive